 21st century teenage angst in pop form

-NEWS : Naaz is nominated for the 2020 Music Moves Europe Talent Awards !
+NEWS : Naaz is one of the winners of the 2020 Music Moves Europe Talent Awards, the EU prize for popular and contemporary music.

 Naaz, the 21-year old Kurd from Holland making “quirkpop”, is the perfect example of talent overcoming adversity.
 She’s had to fight both prejudice and the disapproval of her parents to become one of 2018’s pop sensations while remaining fiercely independent.
 She did it her own way — as she puts it, “I like sharing that story of being a Middle Eastern girl who wasn’t allowed to do music, but still eventually got to do it and still has a good relationship with her parents.”
 We should be thankful they eventually relented, for Naaz is rightly lauded as one of music’s brightest rising stars.